cal-itp/data-infra/warehouse/models/docs/_docs_ntd.md

     - Average Typical Saturday
     - Average Typical Sunday
 {% enddocs %}

- - name: service_area_population
+{% docs ntd_service_area_population %}
-        description: The population of the service area served by the agency.
+The population of the service area served by the agency.
-      - name: service_area_sq_miles
+{% enddocs %}

+{% docs ntd_service_area_sq_miles %}
-        description: The agency's service area's size in square miles.
+The agency's service area's size in square miles.

-agency_voms
+{% enddocs %}

+{% docs ntd_questionable_data %}
+Indicates whether there was questionable data for the given given record.
+FTA marks a data point as Questionable when there is reason to believe it is incorrect,but the reporting agency has been unable to correct the data or offer an explanation for its anomalous appearance.
+{% enddocs %}

+{% docs ntd_agency_voms %}
+The number of revenue vehicles operated across the whole agency to meet the annual maximum service requirement.
+This is the revenue vehicle count during the peak season of the year; on the week and day that maximum service is provided.
+Vehicles operated in maximum service (VOMS) exclude atypical days and one-time special events.
+{% enddocs %}